 National Gallery Singapore is an art museum located in downtown Singapore.

-With at least 8,000 works of modern art, it boasts the largest collection of Southeast Asian contemporary pieces.
+With at least 8,000 works of modern art, the gallery boasts the largest collection of Southeast Asian contemporary pieces.

 It is also the largest museum in the country so couples will have plenty of time to appreciate a variety of exhibits.